 Becoming more active—taking walks and exercising regularly—can help, as can interacting more with others.

-Psychotherapy alone may be just as effective as drug therapy for mild depression.
-When used with drugs, it can be useful for severe depression.
+Psychotherapy alone may be just as effective as medications for mild depression.
+When used with medications, psychotherapy can be useful for severe depression.

 Individual or group psychotherapy can help people with depression gradually resume former responsibilities and adapt to the normal pressures of life.
 Interpersonal therapy focuses on the person's past and present social roles, identifies problems with how the person interacts with other people, and provides guidance as the person adjusts to changes in life roles.
 Cognitive-behavioral therapy can help change hopelessness and negative thinking.

-Several types of antidepressants Drug Treatment for Depression Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more are available (see table Drugs Used to Treat Depression Drugs Used to Treat Depression ).
+Several types of antidepressants Medications for Treatment of Depression Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more are available (see table ).
 They include the following:

-Selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRIs)
+Selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRIs)

-Electroconvulsive therapy (in the past sometimes called shock therapy) is sometimes used to treat people with severe depression, including people who are psychotic, threatening suicide, or refusing to eat.
-It is also used to treat depression during pregnancy when drugs are ineffective.
+Electroconvulsive therapy (in the past sometimes called shock therapy) is sometimes used to treat people with severe depression, including people who have psychosis, are threatening suicide, or are refusing to eat.
+It is also used to treat depression during pregnancy when medications are ineffective.

 This type of therapy is usually very effective and can relieve depression quickly, unlike most antidepressants, which can take up to several weeks.
 The speed with which it takes effect can save lives.
 After electroconvulsive therapy is stopped, episodes of depression can recur.
 To help prevent them, doctors often prescribe antidepressants.

 For electroconvulsive therapy, electrodes are placed on the head, and an electrical current is applied to induce a seizure in the brain.
 For reasons that are not understood, the seizures relieve depression.
-Usually, at least five to seven treatments (one treatment every other day) are given.
+Usually, at least 5 to 7 treatments (one treatment every other day) are given.

 Because the electrical current can cause muscle contractions and pain, general anesthesia is required during treatments.
 Electroconvulsive therapy may cause some temporary memory loss and, rarely, permanent memory loss.